shahaamir4u/CO2Calculator/README.md

 ## Install

-     Use the zip file and unzip it. cd <To the Project folder where you unzipped your project>
+     Use the zip file shared and unzip it. cd <To the folder where you unzipped the file>
      npm run install-link

 ## Running the unit test